-I recently developed a newly designed website for Humber College’s Graphic Design for Print & Web (GDPW) program.
-The purpose of the new website is to showcase current and past student’s work–along with–providing information for future students and employers.
-Usability and navigation were some of the key components of making this website functional and easy to use.
+The goal of this project was to create a space to showcase current and past student’s work–along with–providing a hub of information for future students, applicants, and employers who were interested in the Graphic Design for Print and Web (GDPW) 22 week program at Humber College.
+When I became the program lead for this program, I took it upon myself to design and develop an online presence for the program and our students.
+Usability and navigation were some of the key components of making this website functional and easy for users to acquire the information they required.
 To accomplish this, the site takes on a responsive design approach to maximize the users experience on their mobile devices.
 The site was built using HTML5, CSS and jQuery for simple animations.
 A slide-panel menu for the responsive layout was added for the user to have access to the site’s navigation at any time.
-The website also has a database system, which enables an admin to edit and upload new content for future graduates.
-The applications and languages I used to design and develop the site were: Adobe Illustrator, Adobe Photoshop , jQuery and MySQL.
+The website also has a database system, which enables an admin to edit and upload new content for future graduates; such as portfolio URL’s and contact information.
+The applications and languages I used to design and develop the site were: Adobe Illustrator, Adobe Photoshop, HTML5, CSS, PHP, jQuery and MySQL.

 The structure of the website is using a fluid layout, which adapts to the users screen size and resolution.
 The site is also Retina display enabled for users with HD screens.
 The fixed navigation allows the user to have quick navigational access.